 Its demise was almost preordained when Gmail didn’t show new and updated waves.
 Perhaps another SPage’s law: If it has its own inbox, then it’s probably going to fail.
 After dealing with my regular Gmail inbox, the last thing I want to do is go to another inbox and fuss with that.
 And Gmail isn’t even my main e-mail account, so I rarely get to Gmail, let alone other Google inboxes!
 Which reminds me, maybe I’ve got new messages in my Google Voice inbox…

 The ideas/ideals of Google Wave live on in other Google products.
 Several people can work on the same Google Docs document at the same time and it has a separate chat window.
 And Google documented the underlying Wave federation protocol and released an open source implementation.
 Building on that codebase, Etherpad lets multiple people go to a URL and simultaneously edit its text; then Mozilla turned this into htmlpad which lets multiple people author the same HTML document.

 So instead of Google Wave taking over everything thanks to its fundamental do-everything capabilities, existing web software and new web niches have adopted its features.
 I think free-form amorphous collaboration is just too uncertain for us humans, even with revision history and rollback.
 The idea that your chat could be turned into a presentation, or your e-mail can be rewritten by someone else, is disquieting, even though in a digital fungible world that’s always the case.
-Google Wave too explicitly showed our 1s and 0s are just an amorphous lump of clay, most people need a framework such as my sent e-mail – your reply, my chat – your response, or my version of the Word doc – everyone else’s ^%$#@! e-mail attachment; though the success of wikis suggest many of us can give up authorship in the right context.
+Google Wave too explicitly showed our 1s and 0s are just an amorphous lump of clay, most people need an organizing framework such as: my sent e-mail – your reply, my chat – your response, or my version of the Word doc – everyone else’s ^%$#@! e-mail attachment; though the success of wikis suggest many of us can give up authorship in the right context.